Stand with Ukraine flag

 Edge Hardware Requirements

-• Your new edge should now appear at the top of the list, as entries are sorted by creation time by default.
+• Your new Edge is created and will appear at the top of the list, as entries are sorted by creation time by default.

 doc warn icon